chisel/fluorite/docs/src/contents/index.md

 ## Versioning

 Each section can target a direct version or a range of versions using the `version` property of their definition object.
 This allows them to be included or excluded in specific versions of the generated documentation.

-To target a specific version, write the exact version as the value of the `version` property, and to target a range of versions, use one of the following notations at the beginning of the version: `<`, `<=`, `>`, and `=>`.
+To target a specific version, write the exact version as the value of the `version` property.
+You can also target multiple versions by passing an array of versions.

+To target a range of versions for a section, you can use any of the following combinations:
+  - Use any of `>`, `<`, `>=`, and `<=` at the start of a version to define a range (e.g. `<=3.0.0`, `>1.4.0`).
+  - Use `x` to match any number in the version segment (e.g. `1.x`, `1.5.x`).
+  - Use multiple versions (an array of strings) with matching notations to define a strict range (e.g. `version: ['>=1.0.0', '<3.5.0']`)

 > If the version property is missing on a section definition, that section will be included in all versions of the documentation.